Changissnz/internet_insecurity_of_today/README.md

   blue stars, blue bloods, it's still red tape.
 Red tape is STEM's marriage rings, and some rings are rotten like hell.
 - The issue with the internet in the context of human identity: the internet becomes more of a tool for the identity than a good teacher or friend.
+Projects become spottily funded.
+First, people left the malls and super-marts behind for Amazon.
+And next, they go on their way in their real-world bubbles, carrying around smart devices enslaved in AI bubbles.